- Terms and conditions

 Terms and conditions

 Accessing this website constitutes automatic and unconditional acceptance of the present terms and conditions.
-The Department of e-Government and Public Information reserves the right to amend these terms and conditions at any time and without notice and encourages users to refer to them regularly.
-The present conditions constitute all the agreements between the State of Monaco (Department of e-Government and Public Information) and the user.
+The Digital Services Department reserves the right to amend these terms and conditions at any time and without notice and encourages users to refer to them regularly.
+The present conditions constitute all the agreements between the State of Monaco (Digital Services Department) and the user.
 Any amendment or supplementary content which is added to the website will be subject to the present conditions.

 These terms and conditions have been translated for indicative purposes only.
 In the case of any differences between the French and English texts, only the French version is legally binding.